-BIOL 809P - Biological Studies using GIS 3 hours Prereg: BIOL 307, General Biology I & II in Grasslands1 hour Familiarizes students with the role of fire as a major ecosystem process in grasslands and its use as a management tool.
+BIOL 810P - Fire Ecology and Management in Grasslands.....1 hour Familiarizes students with the role of fire as a major ecosystem process in grasslands and its use as a management tool.
 Provides the opportunity for certification for prescribed burning and wildland firefighting at federal, state, or private agency levels.
+Offered "in the field" Spring of odd-numbered years.